usuaero/MachUpX/docs/source/creating_input_files.md

 >>>
 >>>>Defaults to 1.0.
 >>>
->>>**"ac_offset" : float, array, or string, optional**
+>>>**"ac_offset" : float, array, string, or func optional**
 >>>>Gives the offset of the section aerodynamic center from the quarter chord.
 By default, MachUpX assumes the locus of aerodynamic centers for a given wing segment falls on the quarter chord line.
 This allows shifting the locus along the chord line for greater accuracy.
 This shift is given as a fraction of the chord.
 A positive value puts the local aerodynamic center behind the quarter chord.
-Defined the same as "twist", except that it may also be specified as "kuchemann" *for wings of constant sweep*, in which case the locus of aerodynamic centers will be specified using Kuchemann's equations (has no effect on straight wings, but is recommended for wings with constant sweep).
+Defined the same as "twist", except that it may also be specified as "kuchemann" *for wings of constant sweep, including zero sweep*, in which case the locus of aerodynamic centers will be specified using Kuchemann's equations.
 Specifying "kuchemann" for a wing segment with variable sweep will result in an error.
+If Kuchemann's equations are selected, the user should ensure the number of control points for this wing is large enough to capture the nonlinear locus of aerodynamic centers at the wing root and tips.
+MachUpX will cosine cluster these points by default, but a very small number of control points may still fail to sufficiently capture Kuchemann's correction.
 Defaults to 0.
 >>>
 >>>**"airfoil" : string or array, optional**
 >>>>Gives the section airfoil(s) of the wing segment.
 Can be the name of any airfoil defined under "airfoils" within the parent aircraft object, in which case the section properties will be constant across the span.
 If specified as an array, the array gives the airfoil as a function of span.
 The first column gives the span location, as with "twist", and the second column gives the name of the airfoil at that location.
 MachUpX will interpolate airfoil properties between the given points.
 Can also be the path to a csv file containing the airfoil distribution formatted in columns, as with the array.
 Defaults to the name of the first airfoil listed under "airfoils".
 Cannot have units.